 VC has also been found as a contaminant in groundwater and air in communities near manufacturing facilities, which are disproportionately located in low-income neighborhoods and communities of color.
 It has also been found in the vicinity of many hazardous waste sites and municipal landfills, due VC and VC biproduct disposal.

 The bottom line

 It is tempting to save money purchasing items made with these types of materials.
-Real wood and leather products are often significantly more expensive than their manufactured and imitation counterparts.
-But before you hit “add to cart” on that next inexpensive table, bed or chair, consider the impact on yourself, your family, and your community.
+Real wood and leather products are often significantly more expensive than their manufactured and imitation counterparts, but our Amish-crafted pieces use significantly less glue and little to no MDF or particleboard in construction.
+So before you hit “add to cart” on that next inexpensive table, bed or chair, consider the impact on yourself, your family, and your community.
 The real cost of budget furniture may be more than you bargained for.